 1).
 Gluten intolerance: The first advice I give clients is to go gluten free immediately and permanently.
 Modern hybridized wheat is entirely foreign to our ancient bodies, even if we do take time to sprout and ferment it properly as per Weston A. Price.

-Gluten antibodies can attack GAD-65 enzymes in the brain and disrupt the processing of GABA.
+Gluten antibodies can attack GAD-65 enzymes in the brain and disrupt the processing of the neurotransmitter GABA.
 There are multiple ways gluten can affect us, so a 6 month trial of gluten free foods may be a great place to start.
 Tests from Cyrex Labs often show a variety of wheat antibodies even when Celiac Disease is ruled out.
 Gluten intolerance can affect neurology in many ways (ataxia, autistic disorders, migraines, epilepsy, depression and many more).
 It’s definitely a possible cause of tremors.

 2).
 Poor Dental Fillings: While debate still rages in the US over the safety of silver fillings, Norway, Denmark and Sweden banned them long ago, and the European EU has called for their banishment as well.

 The neurological effects of mercury vapor on dentists and patients has been widely reported.
 If you want these fillings removed, it is essential to find specialized dentists fully trained and equipped to do correct and safe removal.
 Handling the world’s second deadliest substance should be taken seriously.
-(Radioactive material is the deadliest substance).
+(Radioactive material is the deadliest).

 3).
 GABA Deficiency: While much is made of a Dopamine deficiency in Parkinson’s tremors (and rightly so), a deficiency of the neurotransmitter GABA is also associated with tremors.
 I was tested with some very sophisticated brain scans about 10 years ago and determined to have only 15% of normal levels of GABA.
 As I have worked to fix this issue (not merely to replace the GABA but get to the cause of the problem), my occasional tremors disappeared.